AhmedSobhyHamed/PHP_HTML-manipulator/README.md

  <p><#{{   title}}#></p>
  <p>text no need to be replaced.</p>
  ```
- and feel free to use whitespaces.
+ and feel free to use whitespaces.<br>
  then in php file use:
  ```php
  $page->add_data('title','hello');